dy24703/PoW_Hardfork/README.md

 unprofitable as a result of a PoW change.

+Miners with the most recent investments,
+(new competitors),
-Miners with the most recent investments, new competitors, would be harmed the most because they have not had the opportunity to earn mining rewards and fees using the new hardware.
+would be harmed the most
+because they have not had the opportunity to earn mining rewards and fees using the new hardware.

 ## Miners with newer facilities investments
-It is possible that facilities could be reused since they are not directly effected by a PoW change, however cooling, electrical, and space requirements could be drastically effected with a PoW change.
+It is possible that facilities could be reused since they are not directly affected by a PoW change, however; cooling, electrical, and space requirements could be drastically affected with a PoW change.

-To the degree to which these facilities are no longer as ideal, due to a PoW change, the miner will suffer financial loss.
+To the degree in which these facilities are no longer as ideal, due to a PoW change, the miner will suffer financial loss.